Committing a mistake is fine as long as we learn from it and don’t repeat the same mistake again.

 So what should you do?

 Stay silent or better empathize with their concerns.
-Ask questions to get more clarity into the matter and let them know that you might need some more time to resolve the objections .
+Ask questions to get more clarity into the matter, and let them know that you might need some more time to resolve the objections.

 At last, if you feel like you have hit a dead end with the prospect, end the conversation amicably and move on.
+Just don’t argue to drive your point.
+Remember, you can win a war by purposefully losing some battles.

-Being under prepared is a crime in sales.
+Being underprepared is a crime in sales.

 Ok, not everything but most of the things.